 1. Bone Broth

-Although it may sound like something straight out of The Lord of the Rings, bone broth is actually one of the best foods you can eat to encourage a healthy and effective digestive system.
+Although it may sound like something straight out of The Lord of the Rings, bone broth is actually one of the best foods you can eat to encourage a healthy digestive system.

 Your gut is getting healthy, your cells are being scrubbed clean, and your metabolism is switching from “sloth” to “cheetah” mode.

-The broth also contains glycine which studies show further aids digestion and in the breakdown of fatty acids.
+The broth also contains glycine which studies show further aids digestion.

 Toast is packed full of simple carbs and starch that are easy for the body to process.
-But here’s an interesting question for you… is toast easier to digest than bread?
+But here’s the question you probably want answered… is toast actually easier to digest than regular bread?

-Moreover, a slice of buttery toast in the morning is not only a good way to lose weight but is also one of those timeless comfort foods ideal for an easy to digest breakfast!
-But be sure to use low-fat butter or margarine in order to keep it easily digestible.
+Moreover, a slice of buttery toast in the morning is not only a good way to lose weight, but is also one of those amazing comfort foods great for an easy to digest breakfast!

 Chicken is a lean, white meat that’s the 2nd most eaten meat in the world.
-It’s also one of the easiest meats to digest due to its high protein to carbohydrate ratio.
-(In fact, chicken breast contains 80% protein and 0% carbs.)
+It’s also one of the easiest meats to digest due to the fact that it doesn’t have any dietary fiber.
+And no or low fiber means great for your digestion. 👌

 And better yet, it’s such a versatile meat that you won’t ever find yourself stuck for recipe choices!